Time or space? Why not both?

 8/17 6:56 am

-I was tempted to ask my co-workers about the ball when they came in, but something held me back.
-A forged note seemed too weird for them, and if they spotted my handwriting, they’d think I was the one trying to pull a prank.
-I put the ball in a drawer for safekeeping and went on with my day.
+I was tempted to show my co-workers the ball when they came in, but something held me back.
+It was just too weird to share, so I put the ball in a drawer for safekeeping and went on with my day.
 I had several laptops to flatten and refresh for new users, and one that was seriously broken and needed a new motherboard.
 By the time I finished work, I’d decided to just follow the instructions on the ball and see what happened.

 “Hey, hey, it’s Randy Jay, spinning you tunes from yesterday.”

 I rolled my eyes, what a cornball!
 Still, the mellow music took the edge off the commuting stress.
 I’d grown up to this music riding in the back of my parents’ car and it was actually kind of nice to hear it again.
 Just as I turned onto the I-90 ramp, the plaintive melody of Somebody That I Used to Know cut out.